fryzjergda/M2seq_mod/README.md

 In order to save all the previously set paths to MATLAB scripts, in MATLAB go to "Set Path", click "save" button and save file `pathdef.m`.

 Whenever you want to open MATLAB with all paths set up, go to the directpry where you have saved the `pathdef.m` file, and open MATLAB from the command line.

+## Citation

+This is a fork of the M2seq repository by Rhiju Das group.
+If you use this software, please cite the original authors:

+Cheng, C. Kladwang, W. Yesselman, J. Das, R. (2017) "RNA structure inference through chemical mapping after accidental or intentional mutations" _BioRxiv_ https://doi.org/10.1101/169953.